Evilsaint1022/SilverFern-NZ/README.md

 # SilverFern-NZ
-This The Discord Running In The SilverFern NZ Discord Server.
+This The Discord Bot Running In The SilverFern NZ Discord Server.